darrenfishell/darrenfishell.github.io/DRAFT-partisanship.md

 ---
-layout: wide-page
+layout:page
 title: Maine's electorate is getting more divided.
 See how your town is split.
+permalink: /draft/
 ---
+Maine's electorate is more partisan than any time in at least the last decade, with a gap that widened between Maine's coastal and inland counties after the election of Republican President Donald Trump.

-After Democratic President Barack Obama's election, every Maine county but Knox swung to the right.
+That wasn't the case in Maine after President Barack Obama's election.
+Two years after Obama won office, all but Knox County swung to the right, based on party registration trends.

+The trends in voter registration from the Maine Secretary of State's Office reveal growing fault lines in Maine politics that have a more distinct geographic pattern.

+_Follow the key takeaways in the interactive below._

+<p>1.
+In 2010, following Democratic President Barack Obama's election two years prior, voter registration almost everywhere in Maine went _way red._ Every county but Knox got redder.
+After Trump, however, the state split almost down the middle: Republican voter registration gains outpaced that of Democrats in half of counties.</p>
+<p>2.
+Go more local and the contrast is even starker: After Obama, there was backlash in 96 Maine House districts that became redder; after Trump, the split couldn't have been more even, with 59 districts getting bluer and 58 getting redder.</p>
+<p>3.
+At the municipal level, Democrats gained on Republicans in more populous areas, winning a greater share of registered voters in towns representing about `565,000` voters, in 2018.
+Democrats gained on Republicans in `170 communities`; Republicans gained in `263 communities`.</p>

+<div><iframe style="border: none; margin: 0 auto;" src="https://public.tableausoftware.com/views/Mainehistoricalvoterregistration/Post-ObamaandPost-Trump?:showVizHome=no&amp;:embed=true" width="100%" height="935px"></iframe></div>

 [Backlash against a newly elected president is typical](https://news.gallup.com/poll/242093/midterm-seat-loss-averages-unpopular-presidents.aspx), but trends in voter registration show that something different is happening in Maine after the election of Donald Trump: Many parts of the state are doubling down.

-That alone doesn't indicate who's going to win at the polls.
+The trends don't reflect who's going to win an election, but rather affinity for one party or another.

 By outright numbers, Democrats continue to wield an advantage that helped them to victories at the Blaine House, the Legislature and Maine's 2nd Congressional District.

-But underneath that, Republicans continued to gain a greater share of the electorate in 2018, as unenrolled voters dropped off dramatically and third-party registrations hit a standstill.
+Underneath that, Republicans continued to gain a greater share of the electorate in 2018, as unenrolled voters dropped off dramatically and third-party registrations hit a standstill.

 <iframe style="border: none; margin: 0 auto;" src="https://public.tableausoftware.com/views/Mainehistoricalvoterregistration/Mainevotersdecidedtopickalane?:showVizHome=no&amp;:embed=true" width="100%" height="485px"></iframe>